 - 2 cups uncooked medium grain white rice

-- 4 to 6 cups from boiling leftovers turkey broth
+- 6 cups broth from boiling leftover turkey or chicken

 - 1 teaspoon salt